 It’s an intricate surgery that should only be performed by expert hands.
 Possible risks of surgery can include death – this is why we always recommend that you make sure that your surgeon is experienced.

-Well, every tummy tuck patient is unique in their own way.
-This is why the procedure is customized in accordance with the desires of the patient.
+Well, every tummy tuck patient is unique in their way.
+This is why the procedure is customized to the desires of the patient.
 To be regarded as an ideal tummy tuck candidate, you have to:

 It’s important to note that there are several tummy tuck techniques: